lucasrlelis/github-course/Readme.md

     * git commit -am "Message" -> adds Staged status to file + commits with a message.
 * *git reset HEAD <file>* -> removes Staged status from file.
 * *git checkout <file>* -> Removes all modifications (only before committing, otherwise you have to reset).
+* **git stash** -> "stores" modifications to commit later (used to save a work in progress without comitting).
+    * Commits with *git stash apply*
+    * Used to keep a clean log, avoiding several small commits.

 ### Resetting
 * To reset to a previous version:
     * *git reset --soft --mixed --hard*
         * *--soft* -> To undo previous modifications to a file, but keeping that file as Staged, ready to commit again.
         * *--mixed* -> To undo previous modifications, but returning that file to a Modified status (removes Staged status)
         * *--hard* -> To undo previous modifications and ignore everything.

+### Reverting
+* Reverts to a previous file version, but keeps that information on Git.
+* If something goes wrong, you can use *git revert* to go back, and at a later time you can *checkout* on that commit to look into that code.

 ### Cloning a Repository
 1. Copy a repository SSH address.
 1. In Terminal/Bash: *git clone <SSH link> <local repository name>*